 Augustus is unquestionably important and makes us ask some uncomfortable questions of what we want in a leader.
 Under him, as we saw at the beginning of this piece, the civil wars did end, after much bloodletting for which he was often personally and cruelly responsible.
 He brought a stability, maybe an unpleasant one, but one that certainly contrasts with the disorder of the Late Republic.
 Does the long imperial peace which he arguably ushered in make the conflict and suppression a price worth paying?
 Does the expansion of Roman civilisation, and the course it set European and world history down make him a good thing, or at least a necessary evil?
 It’s a hard question which greater historians than I (hello, Tacitus!) have ducked.
 We can at least say that Augustus, if not a likeable man, was an important one whom we should commemorate.
 That, even so, we tend to say his name only unconsciously through the month named after him, subconsciously echoing his importance, is oddly appropriate.

 You can explore many of the monuments referred to here, and more, on Exploring Rome (details to be announced shortly), guided by the author of this text himself.
-You can also meet Augustus on many of our other tours, e.g. by visiting the Temple of Roma and Augustus at Ankara with its famous inscription of the Res Gestae, on Walking and Exploring Cappadocia and the Land of the Hittites, or by admiring an extraordinarily fine bronze portrait of him in Greece’s National Archaeological Museum on Exploring Athens.
+You can also meet Augustus on many of our other tours, e.g. by visiting the Temple of Roma and Augustus at Ankara with its famous inscription of the Res Gestae, on Walking and Exploring Cappadocia and the Land of the Hittites, or by admiring an extraordinarily fine bronze portrait of him in Greece’s National Archaeological Museum on our Exploring Athens tour.